hhbk01/scnet/README.md

 # SCNET
-The project is the implementation of the papers SCNET: A Novel UGI Cancer Screening Framework Based on Semantic-Level Multi modal Data Fusion.
+This project is the implementation of the papers SCNET: A Novel UGI Cancer Screening Framework Based on Semantic-Level Multi modal Data Fusion.

 # Prerequisites
 The runtime environment of our codes: